anjukan/anjukan.github.io/_posts/2019-07-01-Building-in-Scalability---Exchange-in-Singapore.markdown

  than the amount of renewable energy created on site.
 Highlights of my time at BUDS included the workshop on the first day centered around "Wild Ideas".
 Dr Prageeth
  Jayathissa led the session with started with a short intro to Qigong, which derives from Chinese medicine, philosophy and martial arts, and is a system of coordinated movements, breathing and meditation.
 I also spent time in the BEARS (Berkeley Education Alliance for Research in Singapore) Centre at the CREATE tower.
-Thank you to Samy and Sreshadhri who were great hosts at BEARS!</p>
+Thank you to Samy and Seshadhri who were great hosts at BEARS!</p>

 </div>